 How much of the casting process is about the chemistry between the different characters?

 A lot, especially if they’re playing a pair or a group of people that spends a lot of time together.
-We cast a world, and every time we cast someone, we paint that world in a color.
+Especially with a project like “The Witcher,” we cast a world, and every time we cast someone, we paint that world in a color.
 We have to have a great understanding of the scope of the world that we want to put together.
 It’s all about chemistry, but what is so interesting is that we as CDs don’t get to know the actors particularly well.
 We get a sense of them in the room and we definitely understand their ability, because that’s what we do every day.
 We might do chemistry reads that show us two actors together; but, ultimately, they’ll go on and have a relationship that’s all their own and we won’t get to see that grow.

 Where do you look for talent outside of agent submissions?